 It's not unreasonable to ask whomever is scheduling your phone interview to call you at a specific time.
 This way you will be prepared for their call, get it over with, and can turn your attention to other things in your life.

-SIDEBAR: If for some reason, a company won't commit to a time, just collapse and go with the flow.
+SIDEBAR: If for some reason, an employer won't commit to a time, just collapse and go with the flow.

 Try and narrow down when they might call...morning, mid-afternoon, evening.